The analysis drives the model. Never the other way around.

 Validation asks: “Did we build the right model?”
 Does the simulation’s behavior match reality within acceptable tolerances for the intended use?
 Note the phrase for the intended use — this is where ADM connects to V&V. A model validated for one analysis question may be completely inappropriate for another, even if it uses the same underlying physics.

-Most AI teams have a V&V blind spot.
-They validate model accuracy on held-out test sets but never ask whether the model is actually useful for the decision it was built to support.
+It’s a common blind spot in AI work.
+Teams validate model accuracy on held-out test sets but never ask whether the model is actually useful for the decision it was built to support.
 A predictive model can have excellent test-set accuracy and still be useless if it fails to capture the dynamics that matter for the downstream decision.
 ADM insists on end-to-end validation: does the chain hold all the way from data through the model to the actual decision?
-If it breaks at any link, the model hasn't been validated for its intended purpose.
+If it breaks at any link, the model hasn’t been validated for its intended purpose.

 Hard problems are rarely answered by a single question and a single model.
 More often, they’re answered by the right sequence of questions — where each answer produces something that didn’t exist before, and that something makes the next question askable for the first time.